JupiterOne/jupiterone-mcp-server/src/descriptions/update-inline-question-rule.md

-# JupiterOne Rule Creation Tool - Complete Guide
+# JupiterOne Rule Update Tool - Complete Guide

-**Purpose**: Creates inline question-based alert rules in JupiterOne to monitor entities and trigger alerts based on specified conditions.
+**Purpose**: Updates existing inline question-based alert rules in JupiterOne.
+This tool modifies the configuration of an existing rule while preserving its identity and version history.

-The first step in creating a rule is to identify the query you want to use in order to get the data you want to take action with.
-Use the `execute-j1ql-query` tool to find the correct query.
+**Important**: Before updating a rule, use the `get-rule-details` tool to retrieve the current configuration.
+This ensures you have all required fields and can see what needs to be changed.

-## Key Requirements for Success
+## Key Requirements for Updates

+### 1. Required Fields for Updates
+When updating a rule, you must provide **ALL** fields, not just the ones you want to change.
+The update operation replaces the entire rule configuration, so missing fields will result in errors.

+**Critical Required Fields**:
+- `id`: The existing rule ID (from `get-rule-details`)
+- `version`: The current version number (from `get-rule-details`)
+- `specVersion`: Usually 1
+- `ignorePreviousResults`: Must be included
+- `templates`: Must be included (use `{}` if empty)
+- `tags`: Must be included but should always be empty `[]` (deprecated)
+- `labels`: Use this for actual tagging functionality
+- `resourceGroupId`: Must be included (can be null)
+- `remediationSteps`: Must be included (can be null)

-### 1. Condition Format (Critical)
+### 2. Condition Format (Critical)
 The `condition` parameter must use JupiterOne's specific array format:
 - **Structure**: `["LOGICAL_OPERATOR", [left_value, operator, right_value]]`
 - **Example**: `["AND", ["queries.queryName.total", ">", 0]]`
 - **Supported operators**: `>`, `<`, `>=`, `<=`, `=`, `!=`
 - **Logical operators**: `"AND"`, `"OR"`

-### 2. Operations Structure
+### 3. Operations Structure
 The `when` clause should only contain:
 - `type`: Always `"FILTER"`
 - `condition`: The array format described above
 - **Do NOT include**: `version`, `specVersion` (these belong at the rule level, not in the when clause)

-### 3. Query Naming Convention
+### 4. Query Naming Convention
 - Query names in the `queries` array must match the references in conditions
 - Example: If query name is `"users"`, reference it as `"queries.users.total"`
 - **IMPORTANT**: Use `"query0"` as the standard query name for compatibility with existing patterns

-### 4. New Entity Detection
-- Use `triggerActionsOnNewEntitiesOnly: true` to only alert on genuinely new entities
-- This prevents re-alerting on existing entities every polling cycle
-- Essential for "new user" or "new resource" type alerts

-### 5. Polling Intervals
+### 5. Version Management
-- **Default**: Use `"ONE_DAY"` unless the user specifically requests a different interval
-- **Available options**: `"DISABLED"`, `"THIRTY_MINUTES"`, `"ONE_HOUR"`, `"FOUR_HOURS"`, `"EIGHT_HOURS"`, `"TWELVE_HOURS"`, `"ONE_DAY"`, `"ONE_WEEK"`
-- Only use more frequent intervals (like `"THIRTY_MINUTES"`) when explicitly requested or for time-sensitive security alerts
+- The `version` field will be automatically incremented by JupiterOne
+- You must provide the current version number in your update request
+- Get the current version using `get-rule-details` before updating

 ### 6. Tags vs Labels (Important)
 - **DEPRECATED**: The `tags` array field is deprecated and should always be set to an empty array `[]`